-The victims a spinal cord injury can be permanently affected with physical inabilities and emotional scarring.
-Loved ones of the victim can carry a heavy burden of being physically and financially responsible for the person coping with the injuries.
+Victims of spinal cord injuries can be permanently affected by physical disabilities and emotional scarring.
+Loved ones of the victim can also carry a heavy burden of being physically and financially responsible for the person coping with the injuries.

-The spinal cord is the network of nerves that run through the backbone that controls the movement of extremities and transmits sensation throughout the body.
-Damage to this set of nerves can impair the mobility or feeling sensation in an area below the injured point, sometimes being of a fatal manner.
-Being aware of the situations that can cause a spinal cord injury is necessary to timely obtain proper medical attention to address the possible injuries.
+The spinal cord is the network of nerves that run through the backbone that control the movement of the extremities and transmits sensation throughout the body.
+Damage to this set of nerves can impair the mobility or feeling sensation in an area below the injured point.
+Spinal injuries also sometimes fatal.
+Being aware of the situations that can cause a spinal cord injury is critical to obtaining proper medical attention promptly to address potential injuries.

-The spinal cord injury attorneys at Chalaki Law are experienced and understand the heartbreak and financially responsibility from the effects of a spinal cord injury.
-The financial obligations of giving the spinal cord injured victim the proper treatment that it demands are extensive and are well-deserving of compensation.
-Contact Chalaki Law to seek the representation you or your loved one deserves.
+The spinal cord injury attorneys at Chalaki Law, P.C. are experienced in handling spinal cord injury cases and understand the heartbreak and the stress of financial responsibility from the effects of a spinal cord injury.
+The financial obligations of giving the spinal cord injury victim the proper treatment they need are extensive and are well-deserving of compensation.
+Contact Chalaki Law, P.C. to seek the representation you or your loved one deserves.

 The following are common causes of spinal cord injuries: